pedroandreou/Cypriot-LLM/README.md

 └── ...
 ```

-### Modify `.env` file's paths for raw dataset and cleaned files dir
+### Modify environment variables file
-and then in the `.env` file, add the paths of dataset and cleaned files as follows:
+Go to the `.env` file and add the path of the dataset as follows:
 ```
 DATASET_DIR_PATH="/nvme/h/cy22pa1/data_p156/Cypriot-LLM/dataset"
 ```

-### If paths do not work:
+### If the repo paths do not work:
-To make paths work, go to the root directory of the git cloned repo and run:
+Go to the root directory of the git cloned repo and run:
 ```
 pip install -e .
 ```